-The core of the Celeron M processor can enter the C2 state by initiating a P_LVL2 I/O read to the P_BLK or an MWAIT(C2) instruction, but the processor will not issue a Stop Grant Acknowledge special bus cycle unless the STPCLK# pin is also asserted.
+The core of the processor can enter the C2 state by initiating a P_LVL2 I/O read to the P_BLK or an MWAIT(C2) instruction, but the processor does not issue a Stop Grant Acknowledge special bus cycle unless the STPCLK# pin is also asserted.

-While in C2 state, the Celeron M processor will process only the bus snoops.
-The processor core will enter a snoopable sub-state (not shown in Figure 2) to process the snoop and then return to the C2 state.
+The processor in C2 state processes only the bus snoops.
+The processor enters a snoopable sub-state (not shown in Figure 2) to process the snoop and then return to the C2 state.